deepfakes/faceswap/README.md

 # Manifesto

-## FaceSwap is not porn.
+## FaceSwap has ethical uses.

 When faceswapping was first developed and published, the technology was groundbreaking, it was a huge step in AI development.
 It was also completely ignored outside of academia because the code was confusing and fragmentary.
 It required a thorough understanding of complicated AI techniques and took a lot of effort to figure it out.
 Until one individual brought it together into a single, cohesive collection.
-It ran, it worked, and as is so often the way with new technology emerging on the internet, it was immediately used to create porn.
-The problem was that this was the first AI code that anyone could download, run and learn by experimentation without having a Ph.D. in math, computer theory, psychology, and more.
+It ran, it worked, and as is so often the way with new technology emerging on the internet, it was immediately used to create inappropriate content.
+Despite the inapprpriate uses the software was given originall, it was the first AI code that anyone could download, run and learn by experimentation without having a Ph.D. in math, computer theory, psychology, and more.
 Before "deepfakes" these techniques were like black magic, only practiced by those who could understand all of the inner workings as described in esoteric and endlessly complicated books and papers.

 "Deepfakes" changed all that and anyone could participate in AI development.
 To us, developers, the release of this code opened up a fantastic learning opportunity.
 It allowed us to build on ideas developed by others, collaborate with a variety of skilled coders, experiment with AI whilst learning new skills and ultimately contribute towards an emerging technology which will only see more mainstream use as it progresses.